Paramiru/Heuristics-TSP/README.md

-# Heuristics for the Travelling Salesman Prorblem
+# Heuristics for the Travelling Salesman Problem

 <b>Course Name:</b> Introduction to Algorithms and Data Structures
 <br><b>Coursework Name:</b> Heuristics for the Travelling Salesman Problem